sithor/srd/README.md

 The package was coded by Associate-Professor Roger Marshall, formerly from the University of Auckland, who has now retired.
 His email address is [rogermarshall65\@gmail.com](mailto:rogermarshall65@gmail.com){.email}.

+Currently, it has been tested on linux (posit cloud) and it works, despite some Fortran warnings.

+It has been tested on Apple silicon and the Fortran code throws an error.

 To install, please use the following code:

 `if(!require(devtools)) install.packages("devtools")`\